renuelamae-1/Custom-Image-Classifier-/README.md

 This prevents overfitting and ensures the model works on unseen data.

 3. Performance Analysis
-  a.What accuracy did your model achieve?
+  a.
+What accuracy did your model achieve?
 - The model achieved a validation accuracy of approximately 85%–90% after the first training and improved to around 90%–94% after applying data augmentation and dropout.
 This shows that the improvements helped the model generalize better.

-  b.How did the number of images affect the model’s performance?
+  b.
+How did the number of images affect the model’s performance?
 - The number of images had a significant impact on performance.
 Since each class contains many images, the model was able to learn more features and patterns effectively.
 A larger dataset reduced overfitting and improved accuracy, while fewer images would have resulted in poor generalization.

 4. Critical Thinking